 In either case, the capacity transferee must satisfy any revised capacity prudential support obligation (as specified in MM 5.4 s.8), or the revised capacity auction deposit (as specified in section 3.4), within five business days of receiving notification from the IESO of such requirement, or such longer period as agreed upon between the IESO and the capacity transferee.
 The IESO will notify the capacity transferee of any additional capacity auction deposit or capacity prudential support obligation, as required.

 After all criteria are assessed, the IESO will approve or reject the capacity obligation transfer.
 If rejected, the IESO will provide a reason for rejection to both the capacity transferor and the capacity transferee.
 If approved, the IESO will notify the capacity transferor and the capacity transferee.
 If the capacity transferor has requested a partial transfer, the IESO will notify the capacity transferor of the revised capacity obligation and associated cleared ICAP.
-The cleared ICAP will be revised based on the availability de-rating factor applied at the time of the capacity qualification for the obligation period in which the transfer is being completed, and pursuant to MR Ch.7 s.18.9.
+The cleared ICAP will be revised based on the availability de-rating factor and performance adjustment factor applied at the time of the capacity qualification for the obligation period in which the transfer is being completed, and pursuant to MR Ch.7 s.18.9.

 A capacity transferee who acquires a capacity obligation as a result of a transfer from a different zone will be settled based upon the capacity auction clearing price received when that first originally cleared the capacity auction (i.e. the original zone).
 The revised capacity auction clearing price will be included in the participant’s confidential post-auction report.
 For example, a capacity auction participant receives a capacity obligation of 25 MW in a capacity auction at a capacity auction clearing price of $100/MW-day.
 If the capacity auction participant accepts a capacity obligation transfer for an additional auction capacity of 50MW for the same capacity auction resource via a transfer from another zone where the capacity auction clearing price is $40/MW-day, the revised capacity obligation for the capacity auction resource will be 75 MW.
 Its revised (blended) capacity auction clearing price will be $60/MW-day, calculated from [(25 x $100) + (50 x $40)] ÷ 75 = $60/MW-day.